 \begin{itemize}

-\item Although, as mentioned above, the SP machine has the potential to be relatively frugal in its computational demands, its full potential in that respect will probably not be fully realised until new hardware has been developed to take full advantage of opportunities in the structure and workings of the SP system.
+\item Although, as mentioned above, the SP Machine has the potential to be relatively frugal in its computational demands, its full potential in that respect will probably not be fully realised until new hardware has been developed to take full advantage of opportunities in the structure and workings of the SP System.

-\item The afore-mentioned gains in efficiency in the transmission of information via model-based coding, will not be fully realised until unsupervised learning in the SP system is more fully developed.
+\item The afore-mentioned gains in efficiency in the transmission of information via model-based coding, will not be fully realised until unsupervised learning in the SP System is more fully developed.

-\item Although, with AI problems, the SP system is likely to be much more efficient than deep learning systems, AI problems are normally quite computationally demanding compared with, for example, school-level mathematics.
-For those kinds of reasons, parallel processing is likely to be needed to achieve acceptable run times when the SP machine is applied to what is normally the relatively demanding task of learning in unsupervised mode, and perhaps also to such things as pattern recognition and the processing of natural languages.
+\item Although, with AI problems, the SP System is likely to be much more efficient than deep learning systems, AI problems are normally quite computationally demanding compared with, for example, school-level mathematics.
+For that kind of reason, parallel processing is likely to be needed to achieve acceptable run times when the SP Machine is applied to what is normally the relatively demanding task of learning in unsupervised mode, and perhaps also to such things as pattern recognition and the processing of natural languages.

-\item When the SP machine has been generalised to work with two-dimensional patterns, it is likely that parallel processing will be needed to speed up processing in what is likely to be the computationally-intensive process of finding good full or partial matches between two 2D patterns (Section \ref{introduction_of_2d_patterns_section}).
+\item When the SP Machine has been generalised to work with two-dimensional patterns, for reasons described in Section \ref{introduction_of_2d_patterns_section}, it is likely that parallel processing will be needed to speed up processing in what is likely to be the computationally-intensive process of finding good full or partial matches between such patterns.

-\item Parallel processing will almost certainly be needed if the SP machine is to become an industrial-strength database management system with intelligence, as described in \cite{wolff_sp_intelligent_database}.
+\item Parallel processing will almost certainly be needed if the SP Machine is to become an industrial-strength database management system with intelligence, as described in \cite{wolff_sp_intelligent_database}.

 \end{itemize}